Al Levine: Major leagues

 Levine made his major league debut in 1996 with the White Sox.
 In 1997, he held batters to a .125 batting average when there were two outs with runners in scoring position.
 In December 1997, he was traded by the White Sox with Larry Thomas to the Texas Rangers for Benji Gil.

 In April 1999, he was selected off waivers by the Anaheim Angels from the Texas Rangers.
 In 2000, he held batters to a .186 batting average when there were two outs with runners in scoring position.
 In 2001, he had perhaps his best season.
 He had a 2.38 ERA (2.11 in relief; second-best among all AL relievers) for the Angels in 64 games, and his eight wins were third-most among all AL relief pitchers.
 In 2002, he held batters to a .206 batting average when there were two outs with runners in scoring position.

 In January 2003, Levine signed as a free agent with the St. Louis Cardinals, but was released in March.
 In April, he signed as a free agent with the Tampa Bay Devil Rays, who then sold him to the Kansas City Royals on July 31.
 In 2003, he had another excellent season, splitting it between the Tampa Bay Devil Rays and the Kansas City Royals.
 He had a 2.79 ERA in 54 games.
 He held batters to a .189 batting average when there were two outs with runners in scoring position.
 In December 2003, he signed as a free agent with the Detroit Tigers.
 In 2004, he held batters to a .154 batting average when there were two outs with runners in scoring position.

-For seven seasons in a row, from 1999–2004, he pitched in at least 50 games each year.
+For seven seasons in a row, from 1999 to 2004, he pitched in at least 50 games each year.

 In February 2005, he signed as a free agent with the San Francisco Giants, who released him in June.
 On July 7, 2005, he was signed as a free agent by the Florida Marlins, but was released a week later without pitching a game for them.

 Levine played for seven major league teams.
 For his career, he held batters to a .220 batting average when there were runners in scoring position with two outs.